M4rti21/book/README.md

 > comment and therefore it will be ignored

-The `[config]` section can be used to override the global settings defined at the `config.toml` file (for example there is a set of bookmarks you might want to show on a different menu or launch them with a different browser).
+The `[config]` section can be used to override the global settings defined at the `config.toml` file (for example, there might be a collection of bookmarks you might want to show on a different menu or launch them with a different browser).

 ##### Example:
 ```conf